 The Bronck Museum in Coxsackie is home to the oldest structure in the Hudson Valley.
 Guided tours offer insight into the 17th century way of life in the Catskills, and educational programs provide fun activities for children and adults.
 Don't miss the unique 13-sided barn, which houses a collection of horse-drawn wagons and carts.

 The Catskills are home to musical traditions that celebrate the songs of cultures from around the world.
-Discover the music, songs and dances of Ireland at the Michael J. Quill Irish Cultural & Sports Centre in East Durham, or explore the history of pianos with Steven E. Greenstein's collection of rare, vintage instruments, some of which date back to Mozart's days as a composer, at the Doctorow Center for the Arts in Hunter.
+Explore the history of pianos with Steven E. Greenstein's collection of rare, vintage instruments, some of which date back to Mozart's days as a composer, at the Doctorow Center for the Arts in Hunter.

 From Hudson River history to cultural attractions with a global relevance, the Catskills' museums offer diversity and discovery.